betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 In the best case, the linker will catch an incompatible binary variant of the same software version via missing symbol errors.

 In the worst case, a more subtle ABI break will only manifest at runtime.
-For example, the addition/removal/exchange of member variables of public classes via `#ifdef`s can, even if these members are private, create undefined behavior when copying or accessing the class.
+For example, the addition/removal/exchange of member variables of public classes via `#ifdef`s can create undefined behavior when copying or accessing the class, even if these members are private.
-The homepage [ABI Laboratory](https://abi-laboratory.pro) summarizes more details on this topic.
+The website [ABI Laboratory](https://abi-laboratory.pro) summarizes more details on this topic.
-For examples that track potentially breaking ABI changes over time, see for instance [MPICH](https://abi-laboratory.pro/index.php?view=timeline&l=mpich), [OpenMPI](https://abi-laboratory.pro/index.php?view=timeline&l=openmpi) and [c-blosc](https://abi-laboratory.pro/index.php?view=timeline&l=c-blosc).
+For examples that track potentially breaking ABI changes over time, see for instance [MPICH](https://abi-laboratory.pro/index.php?view=timeline&l=mpich), [Open MPI](https://abi-laboratory.pro/index.php?view=timeline&l=openmpi) and [c-blosc](https://abi-laboratory.pro/index.php?view=timeline&l=c-blosc).

-#### The transitive MPI include
+**The transitive MPI include**

 Adding transitive `#include`s to third party software in public APIs is one of the most common mistakes in HPC binary variant design.
 The problem can be exemplified as follows: